 Root Relay: ODMA relay node where communications originate or terminate.

-RRC Connection: A point-to-point bi-directional connection between RRC peer entities on the UE and the UTRAN sides, respectively.
+RRC Connection: A point-to-point bi-directional connection between RRC peer entities on the UE and the GERAN/UTRAN/E-UTRAN/NG-RAN sides, respectively.
 An UE has either zero or one RRC connection.

-RRC filtered mean power: The mean power of a UTRA carrier as measured through a root raised cosine filter with roll-off factor a and a bandwidth equal to the chip rate of the radio access mode.
+RRC filtered mean power: The mean power as measured through a root raised cosine filter with roll-off factor a and a bandwidth equal to the chip rate of the radio access mode.

 NOTE 1: The RRC filtered mean power of a perfectly modulated UTRA signal is 0.246 dB lower than the mean power of the same signal.